DieWebmacherin/bootstrap-4-with-npm/readme.md

 # Bootstrap 4 Base Layout

 The Bootstrap 4 Base Layout is set up with npm & webpack.
 It automatically compiles bootstrap & our custom SCSS files.
+It also includes some commonly used plugins (e.g. font-awesome, slick-slider).

 ## Build Setup